 Release Date: 11/18/12

 Most of the time when you hear the word “rip-off” you associate it with something negative, but in the case of the Wii U Pro Controller, his is not true.
 Sure, it may borrow heavily from the Xbox 360 controller but that is certainly not a bad thing.
 It’s obviously made for more-hardcore games and works well with games such as Injustice and Black Ops 2.
 For Black Ops 2 it’s actually my preferred method of playing.

 First, let’s talk about what it does better than the Xbox 360 controller (I’m not even going to mention the PS3 Controller).
 The D-pad is, as to be expected with a Nintendo controller, great.
-It’s in a weird place but I’d take these D-pad’s over the Xbox’s any day.
+It’s in a weird place but I’d take these D-Pads over the Xbox’s any day.
 The battery life is ridiculous, and I mean that in a good way.
 It takes about 2-3 hours to charge and can last up to 80 hours!
 80 freaking hours!
 It also charges using a USB cord which is a major plus because that means you can charge it using your computer.
-Finally, it uses Bluetooth meaning it can easily pair to computers, especially if you have a Mac.
+Finally, it uses Bluetooth meaning it can easily pair with computers, especially if you have a Mac.
 You just need to install an unofficial Pro Controller driver and boom- it’s ready.

 The controller is very lightweight, which some people may like and others may not.
 It does not need to connect to a Wii remote or anything which is great.
 Unfortunately, most Wii U games that are not ports do not support the Pro Controller.
 That’s not the only negative though.
 The triggers are not pressure sensitive like the Xbox 360 ones, just as they are on the Gamepad, meaning that racing games are way less precise and even shooters feel a little off.
 They also feel pretty clunky and slightly unresponsive.